algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 To find the lower bound, we need to fetch the $B$ keys in a node, find the first key $a_i$ not less than $x$, descend to the $i$-th child — and continue until we reach a leaf node.
 There is some variability in how to find that first key.
 For example, we could do a tiny internal binary search that makes $O(\log B)$ iterations, or maybe just compare each key sequentially in $O(B)$ time until we find the local lower bound, hopefully exiting from the loop a bit early.

 But we are not going to do that — because we can use [SIMD](/hpc/simd).
-It doesn't work well with branching, so essentially what we want to do is to compare against all $B$ elements regardless, compute a bit mask out of these comparisons, and then use the `ffs` instruction to find the bit corresponding to the first non-lesser element:
+It doesn't work well with branching, so essentially what we want to do is to compare against all $B$ elements regardless, compute a bitmask out of these comparisons, and then use the `ffs` instruction to find the bit corresponding to the first non-lesser element:

 ```cpp
 int mask = (1 << B);